SitecorePowerShell/Book/working_with_sitecore_items.md

 * HKLM: - The registry provider for HKEY_LOCAL_MACHINE.
 * C: - The filesystem provider for the C drive.

-## What do the item extensions allow you to do?
+## Changing item properties

-I often see the following two ways of accessing and changing fields used in scripts:
+We often see the following two ways of accessing and changing fields used in scripts.
+One uses `Set-ItemProperty` and the other is more natural to a Sitecore developer.

+**Example:** The following sets the title property using `Set-ItemProperty`.

 ```powershell
 Set-ItemProperty -Path master:/content/home -Name "Title" -Value "New Title"
 ```

-Or something that would feel natural to a Sitecore developer:
+Example: The following sets the title property using `BeginEdit` and `EndEdit` methods.

 ```powershell
 $item = Get-Item master:/content/home